hwaweru/week2work/README.md

 ## Description

+This is a project about Akan Java age calculator, This project is my week two independent project.
+I have built a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

-This is a project about the biography of Hellen, the purpose and usage of the project is to state more information on Hellen's hobbies, interests and skills.
-This project is my first assignment for week one and I will explain the list of projects that I have been creating using visual studio code, git bash and the uploading on Github.
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which ce and I will explain the list of projects that I have been creating using visual studio code, git bash and the uploading on Github.

 ## Setup/Installation Requirements

-- This is a great place to be, to learn more on Hellen
-- You will learn on Hellen's Background including education, job experience etc.
+- Learn about Ghana's Akan naming
+- Extract your Akan Name.
 - You will learn on Hellen's reason for doing the course.
 - The project is easy-to-understand
 - Just click on the hyperlinks that will direct you to view Github projects.